project8/hercules/README.md

 # hercules
 Python package for scripting our simulation workflows

+## Requirements

+A python environment with version >= 3.7.7 (might also work with 3.5 but that is untested).
+Required python modules will be installed automatically.
+Running on a desktop requires [docker](https://www.docker.com/get-started).

 ## Installation

 First, adjust the environment setting in the [configuration](./hercules/settings/config.ini).
 On the Yale cluster you enter 'grace', while on a desktop (or laptop) you enter 'desktop' (both without quotes).